FABULA ARGENTEA SUBMISSION GUIDELINES

 Please do not send us pieces similar to ones we’ve recently published.
 Unless they take us in a new direction, we’re probably going to decline them.
+We want something we haven’t published, not retakes on what we already have.

-What we generally DECLINE unless they are really powerful or bring us a different and unexpected angle or voice.
+What we generally decline unless they are really powerful or bring us a DIFFERENT AND UNEXPECTED angle or voice:

 (2) Stories about extreme or gratuitous violence or terrorists.
-We feel we see and hear enough about this in real life.

 (4) Pieces that are not stories, meaning they do not contain conflict and a resolution or resonance.